mac-comp221-sp25/mac-comp221-sp25.github.io/_pages/Activity03.markdown

 2. Work with your group to prove the correctness of this algorithm.
 Try and apply the following process:

-    a.
-Work through the algorithm on an example to convince yourself that it's correct,
+    1. Work through the algorithm on an example to convince yourself that it's correct,
-    b.
-Identify a loop invariant you can use to prove it's correctness,
+    2. Identify a loop invariant you can use to prove it's correctness,
-    c.
-Prove that your pseudocode starts with the invariant being true (the base case of recursion)
+    3. Prove that your pseudocode starts with the invariant being true (the base case of recursion)
-    d.
-Begin proving that your pseudocode maintains the loop invariant after every iteration (the inductive step)
+    4. Begin proving that your pseudocode maintains the loop invariant after every iteration (the inductive step)
-    e.
-Much like with InsertionSort, BubbleSort has a nested for-loop structure, so to prove the inductive step, you will likely need to prove something about the behavior of the inner loop.
+    5. Much like with InsertionSort, BubbleSort has a nested for-loop structure, so to prove the inductive step, you will likely need to prove something about the behavior of the inner loop.
 Make a claim about what the inner loop does, and prove that via loop invariant!
-    f.
-Use the proof in (e) to finish your inductive step, and thus your proof by induction for your loop invariant for the outer loop.
+    6. Use the proof in (e) to finish your inductive step, and thus your proof by induction for your loop invariant for the outer loop.
-    g.
-Conclude by showing that your loop invariant demonstrates the correctness of BubbleSort.
+    7. Conclude by showing that your loop invariant demonstrates the correctness of BubbleSort.

 3. If you have additional time (or on your own to review the material!), consider the following *recursive* algorithm to solve the search problem: